 Explore the world of ColorIt and reap the benefits of coloring for adults

 If after all of this you are still wondering whether or not to join the adult coloring craze, we have one final reason why you should . . . it’s fun!
 With all of the stresses of life, we could all use an activity that elicits childhood nostalgia and promotes some good old fashioned fun.
 Below are a few products from the ColorIt Collection that can get you started on this exciting hobby!

 Mandalas to Color Volume I features 50 original hand-drawn works of art with hardcovers, spiral binding for right handed or left handed colorists, high-quality acid-free paper, and a bonus blotter.

 Another fun title to check out is Calming Doodles Volume I, which introduced ColorIt to the world.

 Interested in a premium set of colored pencils?
-ColorIt offers a set that includes 48 calming shades, a canvas case, and limited edition gift box.
+ColorIt offers a set that includes 48 calming shades, a canvas case, and a limited edition gift box.

 Share this post